Stephen Song, Executive Director

-Matthew grew up in San Diego, CA before moving to the Northwest in his early 20’s.
+Matthew grew up in San Diego before moving to the Northwest in his early 20’s.
 Over the last several years as a Washingtonian, he has spent time in fundraising and community engagement for various organizations.
 Matthew has a passion for people and is excited about the work Community for Youth is doing to ensure young people have all the tools to build their futures.
 Taking a non-traditional course through his own journey, Matthew is excited to see young people paired with mentors who can help them navigate through many alternative paths to success!

 Outside of work you’ll likely find Matt talking about his newest food-venture or hanging out with his pug, Louis!

 Tally Teodosio, Program Coordinator

 Tally Teodosio spent the last several years studying Society, Ethics, & Human Behavior at the University of Washington and is ready to apply what she’s learned to her role at Community for Youth.
 Tally is excited about the potential that youth have for our future and knows personally that a reliable support system can transform a person’s self-confidence and motivation to grow.
 Outside of work, Tally enjoys baking, creative expression like journaling and art, meditation and all things mindful!